Cong demands judicial probe into 'cash gifts' to journalists on Diwali in Karnataka | Politics

 According to sources in the CMO, Bommai has said he was unaware that ''cash'' was given to journalists.

 ''CM Bommai has been caught red-handed in the bribery to journalists scam.
-A case of corruption under prevention of corruption act for offering bribes has to be registered against Mr. Bommai and he has to resign immediately,'' Surjewala said.
+A case of corruption under the Prevention of Corruption Act for offering bribes has to be registered against Mr Bommai and he has to resign immediately,'' Surjewala said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)